dollodart/auto-assign/readme.md

 units.
 Since brian2 has little unit support, only metric prefixes on SI units, the unit registry from python-quantities is used.

+In fact, I found another package, ChemPy by Bjorn Dahlgren, that defines an ArithmeticDict which is very similar to the solution given here for dealing with quantities.

 # TODOs

 - Refactor objects to remove redundancies and unnecessary